/The Year My Mother-in-Law Moved In—And the Day I Finally Moved Out to Save My Marriage

 My name’s Bree.
 I’m 32, born and raised in a tiny town in northern Georgia—the kind of place where neighbors still bring you peach cobbler just because it’s Tuesday.

-I had a quiet life.
-Predictable, maybe, but it was mine.
-A stable job at a local design firm, a cozy one-bedroom apartment that always smelled faintly of cinnamon, and most importantly—peace.
+My life was quiet.
+Predictable.
+Maybe even a little small—but it was mine.
+A steady job at a design firm, a cozy one-bedroom apartment that always smelled faintly of cinnamon, and most importantly—peace.
+Peace I didn’t realize I’d miss until it was gone.

 Then I met Mike.

 He was charming in that golden-boy kind of way: neat haircut, crisp shirts, easy smile.
+The kind of man who seemed to know exactly where he was going in life.
 We met at a friend’s birthday dinner in Atlanta, and he offered me the last spring roll.
 That was it.
+That was the spark.

 Three months later, we were inseparable.
-Six months after that, we were married in a small ceremony that Mike’s mom didn’t exactly approve of—but tolerated, with tight lips and passive-aggressive commentary about how “real weddings” required more than a rented tent and a borrowed speaker.
+Six months after that, we were married in a tiny ceremony that Mike’s mom didn’t exactly “approve” of—but tolerated through tight lips and passive-aggressive comments about how “real weddings” required more than a rented tent and a borrowed speaker.

 She moved in with us “for a few weeks” after knee surgery.